 During the COVID-19 closures, a Sunday School at home email is sent each week.
 Contact email@example.com to request one.

 Parents’ Night Out is the second Friday of each month from 5:30 pm – 9 pm.
 Kids come and have dinner, craft, mission, and fun under the supervision of caring church members.
 Parents can go on a dinner date, shopping, or a nap…whatever is needed.
 Church member families only.

-The 7th Cents Youth Group is a cooperative ministry for the 6th to 12th grade students of Central Presbyterian Church and Centenary United Methodist Church.
-The youth created the name because both churches are located on 7th Street and share the CENT of the church names.
-Connor Scanlon is the director of the joint youth ministry and actively participates in the lives of both churches.
-For more information, contact him at [email protected]
+The 7th Cents Youth Group is a cooperative ministry for the 6th to 12th grade students of Central Presbyterian Church, Centenary United Methodist Church and Unity Presbyterian Church.
+Connor Scanlon is the director of the joint youth ministry.
+For more information, contact him at email@example.com.

 7th Cents Youth Group has regular meetings on Sunday evenings from 5:00-7:00pm.
 The location of the meetings alternate.
 Check the 7th Cents page for mission weeks and special events.

 There are many ways to help with the youth group.
 Please talk to Connor Scanlon if you would like to prepare a meal or snack, be a driver for outings, or help with a special event.

 Seekers and Searchers Bible Study – women are welcome to join this study that meets on the 4th Tuesday of each month September to May from 10:00 to 11:30 am at the church.
 The group will meet on the 3rd Tuesday in November and December.